behreajj/AsePnmIo/README.md

 Binary pbms pack 8 pixels of binary data into one byte, with extra padding depending on the image width.

-## Command Line Interface (CLI)
+## Command Line Interface

-Due to the relative slowness of these Lua scripts, it's recommended to use another graphics package to convert files to or from the PNM format in bulk.
-However, Aseprite does support calling scripts from the [command line](https://aseprite.org/docs/cli#script).
-This script has been updated to make use of that feature.
+Due to the relative slowness of Lua scripts, I recommend using another graphics package to convert files to or from the PNM format in bulk.
+However, Aseprite does support calling scripts from the [command line](https://aseprite.org/docs/cli#script) (CLI).
+This script has been updated to utilize that feature.

-The primary `-script-param` to call for this script is `action`, which may be either `IMPORT`, to convert from PNM, or `EXPORT`, to convert to PNM.
-The next important parameter is `readFile`, to be assigned a file path.
-A separate `writeFile` can optionally be specified.
-If omitted, the `writeFile` path will be provided the `readFile` path with the extension changed to `aseprite` for `IMPORT` or `ppm` for `EXPORT` `action`s.
+The primary `-script-param` to call is `action`, which may be either `IMPORT` -- to convert from PNM -- or `EXPORT` -- to convert to PNM.
+The next important parameter is `readFile`, which should be assigned a file path.
+A separate `writeFile` path can be specified optionally.
+If omitted, the `writeFile` path will be given the `readFile` path with the extension changed.
+The extension will be `aseprite` for `IMPORT` or `ppm` for `EXPORT`.

 For example,